 We know that there are biological, behavioral, social, and spiritual components to an addiction.
 These areas all need a certain amount of attention in order to acquire the skills to live life drug free.

 Learning new and healthy behaviors is integral to the recovery process.
-Learning to process thoughts in an effective manner, deal with feelings and emotions, communicating properly, dealing with guilt and shame, learning coping and decision making skills, and exploring values, are all necesssary in confronting and changing negative behaviors.
+Learning to process thoughts in an effective manner, deal with feelings and emotions, communicating properly, manage stress effectively, deal with guilt and shame, learning coping and decision making skills, and exploring values, are all necesssary in replacing negative behaviors with healthy behaviors.